 - Content: product descriptions, categories, blog, internal links.

-SEO, GEO, and AEO after migration
+SEO, GEO and AEO after the migration

 - Meta data: titles and descriptions for categories, products, and pages.